alis-is/eli/README.md

 - Run `run_tests.sh` with args <path to built binary> and <test suite>
     * Example: `./run_tests.sh $(pwd)/build/eli all.lua`

-Libraries used for build:
+Tools used for build:

-- eli 0.23.2
+- eli
 - [luasrcdiet](https://github.com/jirutka/luasrcdiet) (*for minfication*)